pykale/pykale/docs/source/yaml.md

 The tutorial YAML file `tutorial.yaml` above overrides certain defaults in `config.py` to make the machine learning process faster and clearer for demonstration purposes.

-## Customization of YAML in customized applications
+## Customization for your applications

 Application of an example to your data can be as simple as creating a new YAML file to (change the defaults to) specify your data location, and other preferred configuration customization, e.g., in the choice of models and/or the number of iterations.